Khoaair/netflix/README.md

 ## ✨ <a name="features"></a>Features
 For user:
 - Register new user, user login.
-- Fetching ramdom feature movie and random lists.
+- Fetching random feature movies and random lists.
-- Can load only movies or series based on user choose and ofcourse user can choose any genre.
+- Can load only movies or series based on user choice and of course user can choose any genre.
-- Hover to movies or series to see details and trailer.
+- Hover on movies or series to see details and trailer.
-- If you click to movies or series you can watched the trailer.
+- If you click on movies or series you can watch the trailer.
 For Admin:
-- Admin can create, remove the movies/series and lists of movies/series
+- Admin can create, and remove the movies/series and lists of movies/series

 ## Development